-Moor Place Park is listed as a locally important historic park and garden74, recognised as such by the Hertfordshire Gardens Trust, and is to be protected.
-The entirety of the landscape around Moor Place itself is of the highest quality.....".
-76 This section of it is traversed by footpath 10 which continues directly to the High Street in the centre of the village, giving easy access for many.
+Moor Place Park is listed as a locally important historic park and garden, recognised as such by the Hertfordshire Gardens Trust, and is to be protected.
+"The entirety of the landscape around Moor Place itself is of the highest quality.....".
+This section of it is traversed by footpath 10 which continues directly to the High Street in the centre of the village, giving easy access for many.
 It is an integral link in the Much Hadham footpath network, offers excellent views across the Ash valley and is much used by dog walkers, recreational ramblers and joggers.

-74 Supplementary Planning Document to the East Herts Local Plan Second Review 2007
+&lt;sup>72 Supplementary Planning Document to the East Herts Local Plan Second Review 2007

-75 District Policy HA8 Historic Parks and Gardens
+&lt;sup>73 District Policy HA8 Historic Parks and Gardens

-76 Much Hadham Conservation Area Appraisal and Management Plan 2014 p65
+&lt;sup>74 Much Hadham Conservation Area Appraisal and Management Plan 2014 p65